 If you have care or mobility needs you may be entitled to claim Personal Independence Payment (PIP).
-If you think you are incapable of work inform the jobcentre.
-Some of these may increase your benefit or help reduce your work requirements.
+If you think you are incapable of work you may be entitled to claim ESA instead of JSA.
+If you have a partner, they may be able to claim a benefit instead.
 See more information below.